radix/string-wrapper/README.md

-# string_wrapper, a stack-allocated fixed-length string type
+# string_wrapper

-string_wrapper is a crate which provides a type, StringWrapper, which is a stack-allocated UTF-8 string.
+string_wrapper is a crate which provides a type, StringWrapper, which is a usually* stack-allocated UTF-8 string.
 This has a few consequences:

-- Strings must be fixed-length so the size of the type can be known at compile-time
+- Strings must be fixed-length so the size of the type can be known at compile-time.
-- It can implement Clone, unlike the standard heap-allocated String type.
+- It can implement Copy, unlike the standard heap-allocated String type.

 # Documentation